FINEPFL/Intro-Finance-FIN-401/README.md

 # intro_finance_FIN_401
-project & assignment codes for the course *Introduction to finance* (FIN-401, EPFL).
+Project & assignment codes for the course *Introduction to finance* (FIN-401, EPFL).